-The survey was carried out in Dien Bien, Hoa Binh, Dak Lak, Tuyen Quang with primary participants being heads of household, mothers and caretakers of children under eleven years old.
-The baseline survey covered information on household roster and demographics; sanitation, hygiene and water situation (infrastructure and behaviors); knowledge, attitudes and practices, including handwashing behavior using sticker diaries; and sanitation program exposure.
-The survey was implemented to a total of 400 households.
+As part of the TA, the survey was carried out in 4 provinces in the Northern Mountains and Central Highlands regions of Vietnam with primary participants being heads of household, mothers and caretakers of children under five years old.
+The baseline survey was implemented to 400 households total to collect pre-intervention data.
+The survey covered: (i) household roster and demographics; (ii) sanitation, hygiene and water situation (infrastructure and behaviours); (iii) knowledge, attitudes and practices, including hand washing behaviour using sticker diaries; (iv) sanitation program exposure.

 - Pretest sticker diaries to measure hand washing behaviour of women;

 - Conduct survey with randomly selected households;